saiaravind19/TechNerd/docs/source/px4Sim/Background.rst

 ===================================

 PX4 uses the uORB message bus for internal communication among its various modules.
-For connections with the external world, such as simulation or other hardware, PX4 uses protocols like MAVLink for ground control and uXRCE-DDS for real-time communication with companion computer over ROS2.
+PX4 uses MAVLink and uXRCE-DDS protocols for integration with simulation,ground station and communication with companion computer.

 As the current tutorials are based on ROS1, we employ MAVROS packages.
-MAVROS enables MAVLink extendable communication between computers running ROS.
+MAVROS acts like a bridge between ROS1 and MAVLink protocal.

 Flight Modes in Multicopter
 -----------------------------------

 Different flight modes are available in PX4, enabling the autopilot to function in a deterministic way.
-These modes are designed to meet specific requirements, enhance safety, and facilitate efficient operation by automating common tasks.
+These modes are designed to meet specific requirements, enhance safety.

 Modes in Multicopter are grouped into three categories: `manual, autonomous, and manual-acrobatic`.